sabre1041/openshift-logforwarding-splunk/README.md

 #### Fluentd

-By default, SSL communication between the platform deployed Fluentd instances and the LogForwarding instance is not enabled It can be enabled by setting the `forwarding.fluentd.ssl=true` value.
+By default, SSL communication between the platform deployed Fluentd instances and the LogForwarding instance is enabled by default.
+It can be disabled by setting the `forwarding.fluentd.ssl=false` value.
 A default certificate and private key is available for use by default (CN=openshift-logforwarding-splunk.openshift-logging.svc).
 Otherwise, certificates can be provided by setting the `forwarding.fluentd.caFile` and `forwarding.fluentd.keyFile` to a path relative to the chart.

 #### Splunk